Topological Defect Formation Beyond the Kibble-Zurek Mechanism in Crossover Transitions with Approximate Symmetries

 where $\Gamma$ is a phenomenological dissipation rate.
 Additionally, $\eta(t,\mathbf{x})$ is a delta-correlated random field (\textit{i.e.}, noise) with zero mean, satisfying

 with $\zeta$ a small constant factor set to $\zeta=10^{-5}$.
 We numerically solve Eq.~\eqref{eq_TDGL} in a two-dimensional box.
 For more details, we refer to the Supplementary Material (SM).

 Upon quenching the system, the spatially averaged order parameter $\langle \bar \psi\rangle$ evolves out-of-equilibrium, as shown in Fig.~\ref{fig1}.
 More precisely, the system does not respond up to a \textit{freeze-out} timescale $\hat{t}$, that we define as the time at which the condensate $\langle \bar \psi\rangle$ reaches $10\%$ of its final value $\langle \bar \psi(t \rightarrow \infty)\rangle$.
-We have verified that similar results are obtained by slightly changing this cutoff $\Lambda$ (see SM).
+We have verified that similar results are obtained by slightly changing this cutoff $\Lambda$ and also the initial configuration $\alpha(t=0)$ (see SM).

 During the out-of-equilibrium dynamics represented in Fig.~\ref{fig1}, the system displays the emergence of spatially coherent sub-domains where the order parameter takes the form $|\psi_i|e^{i\theta_i}$ with $i$ the index of the domain.
 A representation of this spatial structure is shown in the inset of Fig.~\ref{fig1}, where the colors indicate the value of the phase $\theta=\arg (\psi)$ in the two-dimensional box.
 Singularities in the phase $\theta$ emerge at the interfaces separating these sub-domains.
 These singularities correspond to topological defects with integer winding number $ \mathcal{W}=\frac{1}{2\pi} \oint_{\mathcal{L}} \theta d \mathbf{\ell}=\pm 1$.
 Defects with positive/negative charge are respectively vortices and anti-vortices, as indicated by blue and purple symbols in the inset of Fig.~\ref{fig1}.
 We can track numerically the number of defects formed during the out-of-equilibrium dynamics, $N,$ by inspecting the spatial structure of the order parameter at $t=\hat{t}$.